Basic Information

 1. What was the NCAA lawsuit about?

 A former football student-athlete and former men’s soccer student-athlete who played at NCAA member schools each filed a class action lawsuit against the NCAA, on behalf of themselves and then-current and former student-athletes.
-The cases were eventually consolidated and added additional named plaintiffs who claimed that the NCAA was negligent and had breached its duty to protect all then-current and former student-athletes by failing to (1) adopt appropriate rules regarding concussions and/or (2) manage the risks from concussions.
-The named plaintiffs sought medical monitoring for all current and former student-athletes, as well as changes to the NCAA’s return-to-play guidelines for student-athletes who had suffered concussions or concussion symptoms.
+The cases were eventually consolidated into a class action lawsuit named In re National Collegiate Athletic Association Student-Athlete Concussion Litigation* and added additional named plaintiffs who claimed that the NCAA was negligent and had breached its duty to protect all then-current and former student-athletes by failing to (1) adopt appropriate rules regarding concussions and/or (2) manage the risks from concussions.
+The named plaintiffs sought medical monitoring for all then-current and former student-athletes, as well as changes to the NCAA’s return-to-play guidelines for student-athletes who had suffered concussions or concussion symptoms.

 2. Does the Settlement pertain to me?
 What if I was never diagnosed with a concussion?